hrydgard/ppsspp-site/news/2024-04-06-apple-announcement.md

 (JIT permissions have also been debated, and don't look likely to be approved.
 However, PPSSPP doesn't need JIT to perform well on modern Apple CPUs.)

 [The current status of the iOS port](/docs/reference/ios-support/)

+## UPDATE (2024-04-29)

+The successful release of the Delta multisystem emulator seems to confirm that proper emulators can now pass App Store review.
+In the near future, an attempt will be made to submit PPSSPP to the App Store.